new_dmc_blog_header.png

-In the first half of 2026, more than 100 brands will move into expanded and newly built showrooms inside the Interior Home + Design Center, marking the largest wave of new showroom development at the marketplace in over a decade.
+Discover the newest showroom additions debuting during the June Total Home & Gift Market, taking place June 24–30.
+More than 100 brands have moved into expanded and newly built spaces within the Interior Home + Design Center, marking the marketplace’s largest wave of showroom development in more than a decade.

-The expansion continues with Ethan & Associates, now open on the second floor with more than 13,000 square feet of showroom space.
-The new showroom will bring over 40 home furnishings brands, including Verellen, Jonathan Charles, Hudson Valley Lighting, Thayer Coggin, Planum Furniture, Whittemore Sherrill, Stickley Furniture, Eleanor Rigby Home, The MT Company, Temple Furniture, and more.
-The relocation is part of a broader transition that will bring additional showrooms to the second floor.
+The expansion continued with Ethan & Associates, which opened on the second floor with more than 13,000 square feet of showroom space.
+The new showroom introduced more than 40 home furnishings brands, including Verellen, Jonathan Charles, Hudson Valley Lighting, Thayer Coggin, Planum Furniture, Whittemore Sherrill, Stickley Furniture, Eleanor Rigby Home, The MT Company, Temple Furniture, and more.
+The relocation was part of a broader transition that brought additional showrooms to the second floor.

 Relocations and expansions from other design exhibitors will be announced in the future.